MacChester-Galit/HCI_Project_BSIT2C/README.md

 # HCI_Project_BSIT2C_TeaTap
-This repo will contain the wordpress files for our final project in HCI2
+This repo contains the wordpress files for our final project in HCI2